-Under the tobacco-advertising directive, the EU Commission’s goal was to hunt down ‘insidious forms’ of indirect tobacco advertising.
-Davidoff and Lancaster had been accused of indirect tobacco advertising vis-à-vis the marketing of perfume products.
-The challenge was to convince the EU Commission in particular and the EU institutions in general that promoting the Davidoff brand image was not in and of itself, tobacco advertising.
+Under the tobacco advertising directive, the EU Commission’s goal was to hunt down ‘insidious forms’ of tobacco advertising.
+For this reason, the directive had addressed both direct and indirect advertising to close loopholes.
+Davidoff and Lancaster had been accused of indirect tobacco advertising through the marketing of perfume products.
+The challenge was to convince the EU Commission in particular and the EU institutions in general that promoting the Davidoff brand image was not tobacco advertising.

-The outcome was a lifting of the proceedings against Lancaster and Davidoff.
 We prevented the EU Commission from getting entangled into a wasteful litigation that would have compromised legitimate economic activity.
-Insofar as outlying issues for Davidoff, remained unresolved by lobbying, we successfully executed a CJEU case.
+Insofar as issues for Davidoff remained unresolved by lobbying we successfully executed a CJEU case.